-Allyson is an instructor and trainer based in Colorado Springs, CO.
-She uses a blend of classical training theory, positive training techniques, and sports psychology to develop the potential in her equine and human clients.
+Allyson is an instructor and trainer based in Buellton, CA. She uses a blend of classical training theory, positive training techniques, and sports psychology to develop the potential in her equine and human clients.
 Allyson particularly enjoys starting young horses and re-training spoiled horses.
 She loves working with students of all ages, focusing on sound fundamentals and a “positive, patient, persistent” approach, and integrates mental and physical wellness to her program with her equine massage therapy practice.

 In addition to being the owner/operator of Hartenburg Equestrian, she is also the Regional Supervisor for Rocky Mountain Region Pony Clubs, and sits on several United States Pony Clubs committees.
-She is active in the United States Equestrian Federation (USEF), as well as the local equestrian community, and looking to create new contacts and take on new clients after her move to Colorado Springs in April 2015.
+She is active in the United States Equestrian Federation (USEF), as well as the local equestrian community, and looking to create new contacts and take on new clients after her move to Buellton in May 2018.